labs42io/clean-code-typescript/README.md

 ### Prefer immutability

-TypeScript's type system allows you to mark individual properties on an interface / class as *readonly*.
-This allows you to work in a functional way (unexpected mutation is bad).
+TypeScript's type system allows you to mark individual properties on an interface/class as *readonly*.
+This allows you to work in a functional way (an unexpected mutation is bad).
 For more advanced scenarios there is a built-in type `Readonly` that takes a type `T` and marks all of its properties as readonly using mapped types (see [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types)).

 **Bad:**